 Knowledge as an essential base for the practice of clinical reasoning

 Knowledge is vital as a basis for learning during postgraduate training, to develop understanding of disease processes and their treatment.
-Examinations drive learning and the acquisition of knowledge through revision is an important and useful discipline for junior doctors.
-Building on knowledge of basic medical science gained in undergraduate education, the purpose of the Part 1 Examination is to test knowledge and understanding of common and important disorders, as outlined in the curriculum, as well as clinical science.
-As part of the rigorous question writing and peer review process, questions on clinical science are set in a clinical context to emphasise the practical importance of the knowledge being tested.
+Building on knowledge of basic medical science gained in undergraduate education, the purpose of Part 1 is to test knowledge and understanding of common and important disorders, as outlined in the UK curriculum, as well as clinical science.
+Knowledge and understanding of UK national guidelines is also required.

-Success in the Part 1 Examination indicates that the trainee has not only retained the knowledge acquired during undergraduate training, but that his/her knowledge of medicine has expanded and kept pace with developments that have occurred since graduation, and continues to provide an appropriate basis for clinical decision making.
-Part 1 is a valuable milestone during training, and helps to prepare trainees for the more challenging Part 2 Written and Clinical Examinations.
+Success in the Part 1 indicates you not only retained the knowledge acquired during undergraduate training, but that your knowledge of medicine has expanded and kept pace with developments that have occurred since graduation, and continues to provide an appropriate basis for clinical decision making.
+Part 1 is a valuable milestone during training, and helps to prepare you for the more challenging Part 2 Written and Clinical Examinations.

 Clinical science forms the basis of all medical practice, and so it is an important component of the Part 1 exam.
 Wherever appropriate, clinical science questions will include a clinical stem, although this will not invariably be the case if such a stem would not be justified due to the nature of the question.

 - one-day exam

 - two three-hour papers